sap-tutorials/Tutorials/tutorials/abap-environment-event-enablement-consumption/abap-environment-event-enablement-consumption.md

 [ACCORDION-BEGIN [Step 2: ](Communication Arrangement for SAP event mesh instance in the cloud system)]

 Here you will create a communication arrangement to connect your S/4 system with the SAP Event Mesh.
-So if you create later a new business partner in this S/4 system and by means of a sap event mesh instance you can consume it in a SAP BTP ABAP environment system.
-To publish an Event in the Cloud, you need first to Create a communication arrangement and then Create Outbound Bindings for the created channel.
+So if you create later a new business partner in this S/4 system and by means of a SAP Event Mesh instance you can consume it in a SAP BTP ABAP environment system.
+To publish an event in the Cloud, you need first to Create a communication arrangement and then Create Outbound Bindings for the created channel.

   1. Login to the cloud system.